zloychan/jucy_ownable/README.md

 **NOTICE:** Only use `JBOwnableOverride` if you are overriding OpenZeppelin `Ownable` v4.7.0 or higher.
 Otherwise, `JBPermissions` functionality for `onlyOwner` will not work.

-*If you're having trouble understanding this contract, take a look at the [core Juicebox contracts](https://github.com/bananapus/juice-contracts-v4) and the [documentation](https://docs.juicebox.money/) first.
-If you have questions, reach out on [Discord](https://discord.com/invite/ErQYmth4dS).*
+_If you're having trouble understanding this contract, take a look at the [core Juicebox contracts](https://github.com/bananapus/juice-contracts-v4) and the [documentation](https://docs.juicebox.money/) first.
+If you have questions, reach out on [Discord](https://discord.com/invite/ErQYmth4dS)._

 ## Develop

-`juice-ownable` uses the [Foundry](https://github.com/foundry-rs/foundry) development toolchain for builds, tests, and deployments.
-To get set up, install [Foundry](https://github.com/foundry-rs/foundry):
+`juice-ownable` uses [npm](https://www.npmjs.com/) for package management and the [Foundry](https://github.com/foundry-rs/foundry) development toolchain for builds, tests, and deployments.
+To get set up, [install Node.js](https://nodejs.org/en/download) and install [Foundry](https://github.com/foundry-rs/foundry):

 ```bash
 curl -L https://foundry.paradigm.xyz | sh